snaplet/postgres-wasm/README.md

-# :elephant: PostgreSQL, in your browser
+# :elephant: PostgreSQL, in your browser :globe_with_meridians:

 ## :zap: Getting started